Pope set for historic apology for school abuses in Canada | Law-Order

 Maskwacis, about an hour south of Edmonton, is the hub of four Cree nations.

-Event organizers said they would do everything possible to make sure survivors can attend the event.
-Many will travel from park-and-ride lots, and organizers acknowledge that many survivors are elderly and will require accessible vehicles, diabetic-friendly snacks, and other amenities.
+Event organisers said they would do everything possible to make sure survivors can attend the event.
+Many will travel from park-and-ride lots, and organisers acknowledge that many survivors are elderly and will require accessible vehicles, diabetic-friendly snacks and other amenities.

 Catholics operated a majority of the Canadian schools, while various Protestant denominations operated others in cooperation with the government.